 Debt Management, a program within the Finance Department, is responsible for managing the debt issuance process for all City borrowings.
-FY 2017-18 debt issuance totaled \$2.17 billion, composed of a \$150 million tax and revenue anticipation note ("TRAN"), \$1.68 billion of the Successor Agency Refunding Bonds, \$300 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater facility, \$27.6 million Lease Revenue Commercial Paper Notes and \$16.2 million of conduit multi-family housing revenue obligations.
-Seventy-seven percent (77%) of the total debt issuance in FY 2017-18 was attributable to the \$1.68 billion in Successor Agency refunding bonds.
+FY 2018-19 debt issuance totaled \$640 million, composed of a \$150 million tax and revenue anticipation note ("TRAN"), \$71 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater Facility, \$46 million Lease Revenue Commercial Paper Notes, \$55 million Airport Commercial Paper Notes and \$318 million of conduit multi-family housing revenue obligations.

-The Debt Management Program work plan for FY 2018-19 includes total debt issuance estimated at \$1.01 billion of which approximately 48% represents refunding opportunities.
-Of that amount, \$150 million in TRAN, \$318 million in conduit multifamily housing bonds and \$42.4 million in commercial paper notes for the purchase of the San José Convention Center South Hall property have already been issued.
-Of the remaining \$501.2 million, \$9.2 million will be issued for new money GO bonds for capital improvement projects previously authorized but unissued, and \$492 million in refunding issuances (consisting of approximately \$342 million of GO refunding bonds and approximately \$150 million of Lease Revenue refunding bonds).
+The Debt Management Program work plan for FY 2019-20 includes total debt issuance estimated at \$815 million of which approximately 37% represents refunding opportunities (31% of which has already occurred with the Series 2019 A-D GO Bond issuance).
+Of that amount \$572 million has already been issued, consisting of \$502 million in General Obligation bonds (new issuance and refunding) and \$70 million in conduit multifamily housing bonds.
+Of the remaining \$243 million, it is estimated that \$140 million will be issued for the expansion of the Solar4America Ice Centre pending Council approval, \$45 million in conduit multifamily housing bonds and \$51.7 million of Lease Revenue refunding bonds and up to \$6.5 million in commercial paper for the expansion of the City Hall campus to accommodate additional office space for the SJCE Department.
 The following graph illustrates the size of the City's debt portfolio and the dollar volume of debt issued in each of the last ten years.
 In the last few years the focus has been on refunding of debt, not issuance of new debt.